Villages across LI to hold March 16 mayoral, trustee races

 This story was reported by John Asbury, Denise M. Bonilla, Carl MacGowan, Keldy Ortiz, Ted Phillips and Dandan Zou.
 It was written by Jean-Paul Salamanca.

-Villages across Long Island will hold elections on March 16, including four contested mayoral races.
+Villages across Long Island will hold elections on March 16, including five contested mayoral races.

-Contests for mayor that have at least one challenger will take place in Freeport, Garden City, Hempstead and Munsey Park.
+Contests for mayor that have at least one challenger will take place in Freeport, Garden City, Hempstead, Massapequa Park and Munsey Park.

 In Floral Park, Deputy Mayor Kevin M. Fitzgerald is running to replace Dominick Longobardi.
 Christopher Devane is on the ballot to fill the seat left by Lawrence Montreuil in New Hyde Park.